Beulah McGillicutty

 Trisa Laughlin (née Hayes; born March 14, 1969) is an American author and retired professional wrestling valet, better known by her ring name, Beulah McGillicutty.
-She is best known for her appearances in Extreme Championship Wrestling from 1995–1998.
+She is best known for her appearances in Extreme Championship Wrestling from 1995 to 1998.

 Professional wrestling career

 Stampede Wrestling (1988)

 Hayes made a one-off appearance in Stampede Wrestling in Calgary, Alberta in 1988 as Brian Pillman's sister.
 She was dating Pillman at the time and they had her appear in the crowd to be harassed by the heels so that Pillman could get over as a face by standing up for her.